 The following additional requirements for S-57 dataset conversion must be noted:

-When converting the S-57 DAMCON Object class of type point the S-101 mandatory attribute visual prominence on the converted Landmark feature will be populated during the automated conversion process with value 2 (not visually conspicuous).
+When converting the S-57 DAMCON Object class of geometric primitive point the S-101 mandatory attribute visual prominence on the converted Landmark feature will be populated during the automated conversion process with value 2 (not visually conspicuous).
 Data Producers will be required to evaluate their converted datasets and amend this value as appropriate.

 Flood barrages